raffmont/parsl/docs/userguide/joins.rst

 completes when all of those futures complete, without any further processing.
 This constructs a barrier future, depending on an arbitrary list of other futures.

-This allows more naunced dependencies to be expressed which can help with:
+This allows more naunced dependencies to be expressed that can help with:
 * increased concurrency - helping with strong scaling
 * more focused error propagation - allowing more of an ultimately failing workflow to complete
 * more useful monitoring information